department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/user-research.md

 # Title and Description display on the page and in HTML meta tags
 #
 title: User Research guide
 description: User research isn't just something you do during the discovery phase.
-You'll do it throughout the service lifecycle, checking in with your users to answer questions you have about how to improve your service.
+You'll do it throughout the Digital Delivery lifecycle, checking in with your users to answer questions you have about how to improve your service.
 #
 # Editable - Internal page menu
 # Match titles here with H3s (###) below
 #
 sections:
+  - Expectations
   - User privacy
   - Create a research plan
   - Plan a research sprint
-  - Additional resources
+  - Getting help
 #
 # Don't edit items below - they control the page layout
 #